 The first hypothesis is that Margaret Joyce came into possession of a substantial fortune as a result of an inheritance from her late husband, Domingo de Rona.
 He was a prosperous Spanish trader who did business with Galway, which is located in Ireland.
 She subsequently tied the knot with Oliver Og French, the Mayor of Galway, in 1596, and utilized the fortune that she had received to build a number of bridges around Connacht.
 The first Claddagh ring that she received was believed to be a providential reward, and it was presented to her by an eagle in the form of a gift.

-The second theory is that Richard Joyce, a native of Galway, was kidnapped by Algerians and sold into slavery to a Moorish goldsmith.
+The second theory is that Richard Joyce, a native of Galway, was kidnapped by Algerians and sold into slavery by a Moorish goldsmith.
 Joyce was forced to work in the goldsmith's shop.
 Later that year, in 1689, King William III of England issued a demand for the release of all British citizens, including Richard Joyce.
 As a result, Richard Joyce was set free.
 If Richard Joyce would agree to remain in Algiers, the Moorish goldsmith promised to marry his only daughter to him and give him a significant amount of his money.
 He also proposed marriage to Richard Joyce.
 According to the legend, Richard Joyce rejected all of the enticing offers and traveled back to his hometown with the very first Claddagh ring in his possession.

 What is a Fenian Claddagh ring?